Breword/tmux/Advanced-Use.md

 When the program running in a pane can itself handle the mouse, `send-keys` can be used with the `-M` flag to pass the mouse event through to that program.
 The `mouse_any_flag` format is true if the program has turned the mouse on.
-So this binding makes button 2 paste, unless used over a pane which is in a mode or where the program has enabled the mouse for itself:
+For example, this binding makes button 2 paste, unless used over a pane which is in a mode or where the program has enabled the mouse for itself:

 ~~~~
 bind -Troot MouseDown2Pane selectp -t= \; if -F "#{||:#{pane_in_mode},#{mouse_any_flag}}" "send -M" "paste -p"